 The SARB Group Security Policy is in place to ensure that assets belonging to the SARB Group are protected and secured.
 According to this policy, the definition of assets includes information, applications, networks and systems.
-The SARB Group Security Policy mainly provides for information security management principles, roles and responsibilities of various stakeholders, including risk management process to be followed to secure and protect assets in the SARB.
+This policy is further supported by a detailed set of cyber and information security standards, procedures and guidelines.

-Regular audits are performed by external and internal auditors on these policies, processes and procedures.
+Internal and external auditors perform regular audits on these policies, processes and procedures.